nasa/harmony-browse-image-generator/README.md

-If testing small functions locally that do not require inputs from the main Harmony application, it is recommended that you create a Python virtual environment via conda, and then install the necessary dependencies for the service within that environment via conda and pip then install the pre-commit hooks.
+If testing small functions locally that do not require inputs from the main Harmony application, it is recommended that you create a Python virtual environment, and then install the necessary dependencies for the service within that environment via conda and pip then install the pre-commit hooks.

 ```
 > conda create --name hybig-env python==3.11
-> conda install --file conda_requirements.txt
-> pip install -r pip_requirements.txt
+> pip install -r pip_requirements.txt -r pip_requirements_skip_snyk.txt
 > pip install -r dev-requirements.txt

 > pre-commit install